-CHAPTER 3 Impacts on Local Governments
+Impacts on Local Governments

-Repeated by state legislation, yet the overwhelming majority of property tax revenue supports local government.
+roperty tax systems are established by state legislation, yet the overwhelming majority of property tax revenue supports local government.
 Assessment limits thus represent a restriction by one level of government, the state, on the funds available to another, local jurisdictions.
 This reduction in a significant source of local revenue must be addressed by some combination of alternate revenue sources, state aid, and spending cuts.